SDOP Trailblazer Karen Brown helps shape futures

 Long before joining the Presbyterian Committee on the Self-Development of People (SDOP), the music education major began working at a local Presbyterian church, with an emphasis on young people.

 Upon her graduation from Union Seminary in Richmond, Virginia, she came back to Baltimore and served as associate at Madison Avenue Presbyterian Church for 15 years.
 It was during that time, that Brown says she heard about Self-Development of People.

 “Our young people came up with the idea of starting a greeting card company and we began selling Christmas and Kwanzaa cards.
 We did this for six consecutive years and sold 50,000 boxes of cards every year and made $150,000,” she said.
 “One of the funding sources we received was SDOP.
 We also received funding from presbytery and synod levels.”

 Brown says she was very involved in urban ministry in Baltimore, running the church’s outreach center, which served 150 people a day.

-For the last five years, she’s been working as a grant writer for another non-profit in Baltimore called Intersection of Change.
+For the past five years, she’s been working as a grant writer for another nonprofit in Baltimore called Intersection of Change.

 Brown says these types of success stories motivate her to keep working.